Me having tea with Brett Wilson |

 2. R-E-S-P-E-C-T

 "I am wary of people who get pleasure from attacking or insulting others.
-When someone treats others with a lack of respect, to me it says very little about the person they attack, but volumes about their own integrity and insecurity."
+When someone treats others with a lack of respect, to me it says very little about the person they attack, but volumes about their own integrity and insecurity."'Nuff said.

 1. The key to success